 Better Alternative

-We cannot be expected to know all of the companies out there and while we may be satisfied with our current investments, a better alternative may come along.
+We cannot expect to know all of the companies out there, and while we may be satisfied with our current investments, a better alternative may come along.
 For me, blue-chip dividend growth stocks became better alternatives than some other holdings I had a few years back.

 Knowing when to sell a stock is an important part of portfolio management.
 Just be aware of the risks, watch for red flags, and pay attention to the company and industry changes.
 And don’t hesitate to sell quickly if needed.